Do's and Don'ts of Countertop Supports

 - Fasten your countertop supports to weak supporting structure and expect them to hold up your counter.

-- Use wimpy fasteners to attach your support brackets to your structure members.
+- Use wimpy fasteners to attach your support brackets.

 - Leave raw steel brackets unpainted as they will rust over time.

-- Use aluminum or thin gauge shelf brackets to support your countertops.
+- Use inadequate aluminum or thin gauge shelf brackets to support your countertops.